 MPs and Peers who have joined the Group have done so because we are concerned about both the devastation that HIV and AIDS are causing in developing countries and about their impact here in the UK including in our constituencies.

-There are at least 33 million people in the world living with HIV, the majority of whom still cannot get access to life-saving treatment.
-Here in the UK we will soon have 100,000 people living with HIV, thousands of whom are still undiagnosed.
+There are almost 37 million people in the world living with HIV, the majority of whom still cannot get access to life-saving treatment.
+Here in the UK there are over 100,000 people living with HIV, thousands of whom are still undiagnosed.
 Until they know about their infection, they too cannot benefit from treatment.